Single Touch Payroll Phase 2: What to expect and how to get ready

 What is Single Touch Payroll phase 2?

-STP phase 2 aims to streamline the reporting obligations for the payer and payee so that consolidated reporting via STP removes the need for manual reporting to other government agencies.
+STP phase 2 aims to streamline the reporting obligations for the payer and payee and remove the need for manual reporting to other government agencies.

 Additionally, the ATO is changing reporting requirements so that they can better assist employees when completing their Individual Income Tax Return (IITR) and income tested payments are correctly calculated when taking into consideration employee earnings for the financial year.
 Put simply, phase 2 is about establishing an "all inclusive" baseline dataset that incorporates reporting requirements for multiple government agencies.